 The Communication department currently occupies 5 offices on the 4th floor of Shilling Hall and shares a secretary with the Political Science department.
 In addition, the Communication Department has a video-editing lab in the basement of Staley Library and a radio broadcast facility in the basement of the Richards Treat University Center, including office space for a faculty member who also serves as general manager for the radio station.
-Equipment and software have been upgraded in the two facilities in the past three years including new automation hardware/software for the radio station in January 2009.
+Editing equipment and software have been upgraded in the two facilities in the past three years including new automation hardware/software for the radio station in January 2009.
+The current video equipment is extremely limited.
+Currently only two cameras are available for use for a class of 15 in addition to use for other student productions.